top of page

 Try out these upcoming programs at the DeKalb Public Library, generously shared with the Hinckley community:

-This program is free and open to all.
+This presentation is free and intended for teens and adults.
 No registration is required.

 For additional information, please contact Samantha at samanthah@dkpl.org or at (815) 756-9568 ext.
 1701.

-This program is for all ages.
+This program is intended for adults.
 No registration is required.

-This presentation is intended for adults, but is open to all ages.
+This event is free and open to all.
 No registration is required.

 For additional information, please contact Chelsea at chelsear@dkpl.org or at (815) 756-9568 ext.
 1700.